rtmigo/getgh/README.md

 ### Prerequisites

-You must have installed and working [GitHub CLI](https://github.com/cli/cli#installation) (aka `gh`).
+You must also have installed and working [GitHub CLI](https://github.com/cli/cli#installation) (aka `gh`).

 `getgh` will not mess with tokens, running calls through the authenticated `gh`